Party Central: Production

 According to the short's writer/director Kelsey Mann, "When you first meet the Oozma Kappas, they go to their fraternity house and the first thing they say is, 'Welcome to Party Central!
 We haven’t thrown a party yet, but when we do we’ll be ready,'...
 I kept telling [director] Dan [Scanlon], 'I really want to see their party.
 We have to do it in the credits or something.'
 Then when the idea of doing a short came up, we were like, 'That could be the party!'"
-The short took around eight months to make, to which the voices were recorded near end of production of Monsters University.
+The short took around eight months to make, to which the voices were recorded near the end of production of Monsters University.
 Mann stated "We would do a couple of pickup lines with Billy Crystal and the other actors for the movie and then we’d get the stuff we needed for the short."
 Party Central was initially considered as a bonus feature for the Monsters University DVD, but the decision was later made to release the short theatrically.
 It was originally scheduled to be shown in theaters with The Good Dinosaur until the film was shifted from 2014 to 2015.